julzaza/wildwitchherbs/_posts/2025-07-10-witchy-herbs-for-protection.md

 Repeat:
 **“No evil may cross, no harm may stay.
 Herb and salt guard night and day.”**

+These kinds of simple combinations were rarely random.

+Traditional protection work followed patterns - specific herbs, timing, and placement depending on the situation.

 ---

 ## Closing Thoughts